SAP-samples/teched2023-XP162/Exercises/2_Setup/7_Check Account.md

      - SAP Build Work Zone, standard edition
 2. Click on **SAP Business Application Studio** (#4 on the figure).
 This will open SAP Business Application Studio.
 3. Click on **SAP Build Work Zone, standard edition** (#5 on the figure).
 This will open the launchpad site directory.<br>

 Note: If you get the error message "Access Denied".
 Your user has not been assigned the role collection "Launchpad_Admin".
-See card "Add yourself to the Launchpad Admin role".
+See card "5_Launchpad Admin role".
 Goto "Role Collections", click on **"Launchpad_Admin**" and assign the email address of your user.

 ![](https://github.com/SAP-samples/teched2023-XP162/blob/main/Exercises/Images/checks.png)